Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/goodbye-comments-welcome-webmentions.md

 1. Host a Webmention endpoint or use a third-party service [webmention.io](https://webmention.io/)

-> Webmention.io is a free service made by the amazing [Indieweb member Aaron Parecki](https://aaronparecki.com/).
+> Webmention.io is a free service made by the fabulous [Indieweb member Aaron Parecki](https://aaronparecki.com/).
 Check him out!

 2. Sign up on Webmention.io using their [IndieAuth process](https://indieauth.com/)